stackhpc/nrel-benchmarks/README.md

       cd /projects/benchmarks
       jupyter notebook

-- Then browse to `https://<login-node-ip>:<port>` where port is given in the output from above, and login using the password you specified above.
+- Then browse to `https://<login-node-ip>:<port>` where port is given in the output from above, and login using the password you specified above (note: the notebook command output will include the hostname but you will have to use the IP).

 - You will now see a file browser.
 Navigate to `apps/<application>/<application>.ipynb`.